sopermanspace/Unity_OpenAI/README.md

 # Unity_OpenAI-API Integration

-Integrating OpenAI's GPT-3 language model into a Unity project can be a useful way to add natural language processing capabilities to your application.
+Integrating OpenAI's GPT-3 language model and ChatGPT API into a Unity project can be a useful way to add natural language processing capabilities to your application.

 (1)Obtain an API key for the OpenAI API.
 You will need this to make requests to the API.